Richard H. Harris: Military service, Tuskegee Airmen

 In 1942, the U.S. Army Air Corps admitted Harris to its aviation cadet program in Tuskegee, Alabama.
 On June 30, 1943, Harris graduated as a member of the Single Engine Section Cadet Class SE-43-F, receiving his wings and commission as a 2nd Lieutenant.
-The US Army Air Corps assigned Harris to the 332nd Fighter Group’s 99th Fighter Squadron.
+The US Army Air Corps assigned Harris to the 332nd Fighter Group's 99th Fighter Squadron.

-During World War II, Ashley (THIS IS ABOUT WILLIE ASHLEY, NOT RICHARD HARRIS) flew 77 combat missions over a 14 month period, including missions in North Africa, Sicily, and France.
-Though he was credited with two kills, the U.S. Army Air Corps did not credit Ashley for a third kill allegedly based on material provided by Shaw Air Force Base.

 In 1946, the US Army Air Corps discharged Harris with the rank of captain.

 Post-military career

 After leaving the US military in 1946, Harris returned to Montgomery, Alabama, working at his mother’s Dean Drug Store located at 147 Monroe Street, under the tutelage of pharmacist Russell Smith.
 In May 1953, Harris graduated with a pharmacy degree from the Xavier University of Louisiana School of Pharmacy in New Orleans, Louisiana.
 After returning to Montgomery, Harris became Dean Drug Store’s owner and operator.